jaredwood/dev-environment/setup-guide.md

 Brief, concise descriptions of command-line interface commands.

+The original version of `tldr` is built in node.js.
+If you want to install the original version then you will need node.js and npm.

 If you do not have node.js and npm install those first.
 (On mac `brew install node`.)
 Then

 ```